310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 No one wants to catch a cold, so make sure it's only after you're back in perfect shape, okay?

 Oh— Right, right.
-We kept on trying to find Shinkai-senpai, but we’ve never managed to spot him.
+We kept on trying to find Shinkai-senpai, but we never managed to spot him.

 We can’t contact him, either — not even Anzu knows his phone number.